babenkoivan/elastic-adapter/README.md

 $indexManager = new \ElasticAdapter\Indices\IndexManager($client);
 ```

-The manager provides a list of useful methods, which are listed below.
+The manager provides a set of useful methods, which are listed below.

 ### Create